atiftariq786/burger/README.md

 ##  App Deployment Instructions
-    This app has been deployed to Heroku, and the link can be found [here](heroku link here "live link").
-If you would like to run the app locally, follow these instructions:
+    This app has been deployed to Heroku, and the link can be found [here](https://secret-cliffs-65551.herokuapp.com/).If you would like to run the app locally, follow these instructions:

 *   Clone this repository down to your machine.